just-noticeable/damroo/basics-of-a-ponzi-scheme.md

 Suppose a person were to borrow $100 from you and tell you that they will pay it back with 10% interest in a month's time period.
 And then suppose, after you loaned them that money, but two months goes by, without you hearing from them.
 So, naturally, you may want to inquire about the debt owed to you.
 Eventually, you somehow manage to catch a hold of that person, and they plead with you to give them some more time, and as a gesture of "good-faith" they return $50 to you, promising yet again, to return the full amount of the debt along with the additional interests owed to you, for the months of delay.

-In the mean time, that cunning person goes around and pulls the same trick with dozens or hundreds of more people.
+In the mean time, that cunning person goes around and pulls the same trick with dozens or hundreds of innocent people.
 Each time, enriching themselves, and then paying off a part of the loan taken from a previous lender, with the money gained from the next unsuspecting lender, while pocketing the net amount.

 The person who cheats people by abusing the public's trust, does so, using a Ponzi Scheme, to pay off a part of the debt owed to one lender (or a creditor) by abusing the loan or credit from another lender (or a targeted victim).
 Within a year, such a scheme can generate thousands of dollars of unearned cash, by conning hundreds of lenders using such an illegal money circulation scheme.